JeSuisAnanas/LED-Wizard/README.md

 # LED-Wizard
-A custom LED driver and control.
+A custom LED driver and controlboard.
 ***
 **Disclaimer:** May go up in flames 🔥